On the Power and Limitations of Random Features for Understanding Neural Networks: Over-Parameterized Neural Networks Learn Polynomials

 Here the expectation is over the random choice of $(x_i,y_i)$ in each iteration of SGD. \end{theorem}

 We note that for simplicity, we focused on analytic activation functions, although it is possible to derive related results for non-analytic activations such as a ReLU (see Appendix \ref{app:relu} for a discussion).
+The assumptions on the Taylor coefficients of the activation function includes for example the $\exp$ and $\rm{erf}$ activations.
+We note that similar assumptions were used also in other works on learning polynomials (e.g. \cite{ghorbani2021linearized}).
 Also, note that we did not use a bias term in the architecture of the network in the theorem (namely, we have $\sigma(\inner{w_i,x})$ and not $\sigma(\inner{w_i,x} + b_i)$).
 This is because if the polynomial we are trying to compete with has a constant factor, then we require that the Taylor expansion of the activation also has a constant factor, thus the bias term is already included in the Taylor expansion of the activation function.

 \begin{remark} Suppose we are given a sample set $S=\{(x_i,y_i)\}_{i=1}^m$.
 By choosing $D$ uniform on the sample set $S$, Theorem \ref{Main theorem of the paper with analytic activation} shows that SGD over the sample set will lead to an average loss not much worse than the best possible polynomial predictor with bounded degree and coefficients. \end{remark}